CharbelJ/blog/README.md

     $ exit
     ```

-2. Bring all containers down.
+2. Bring all the containers down.
     ```
     $ docker-compose down
     ```